Oliver-Piorun/koala_chess/README.md

 Maybe it will turn into a "Rust 2D Rendering Proof of Concept (PoC)", as my interests have shifted a bit in the last months and the implemented technical part was the most exciting.
 We will see!

+Feel free to try out the published release(s) :blush:

 ## :desktop_computer: Supported platforms

 - Windows (OpenGL ES 3.2)